OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

     *   levenshtein
     *   ppm

+#### Key collision

 **Key collisions** are very fast and can process millions of cells in seconds:

 **Fingerprinting** is the least likely to produce false positives, so it’s a good place to start.
 It does the same kind of data-cleaning behind the scenes that you might think to do manually: fix whitespace into single spaces, put all uppercase letters into lowercase, discard punctuation, remove diacritics (e.g. accents) from characters, split all strings (words) and sort them alphabetically (so “Zhenyi, Wang” becomes “Wang Zhenyi”).
 This makes comparing those types of name values very easy.

 **N-gram fingerprinting** allows you to set the _n_ value to whatever number you’d like, and will create n-grams of _n_ size (after doing some cleaning), alphabetize them, then join them back together into a _fingerprint_.
 For example, a 1-gram fingerprint will simply organize all the letters in the cell into alphabetical order - by creating segments one character in length.
 A 2-gram fingerprint will find all the two-character segments, remove duplicates, alphabetize them, and join them back together (for example, “banana” generates “ba an na an na,” which becomes “anbana”).
 This can help match cells that have typos, or incorrect spaces (such as matching “lookout” and “look out,” which fingerprinting itself won’t identify).
 The higher the _n_ value, the fewer clusters will be identified.
 With 1-grams, keep an eye out for mismatched values that are near-anagrams of each other (such as “Wellington” and “Elgin Town”).

+##### Phonetic clustering

-The next four methods are phonetic algorithsm: they know whether two letters sound the same when pronounced out loud, and assess text values based on that (such as knowing that a word with an “S” might be a mistype of a word with a “Z”).
+The next four methods are phonetic algorithms: they know whether two letters sound the same when pronounced out loud, and assess text values based on that (such as knowing that a word with an “S” might be a mistype of a word with a “Z”).
 They are great for spotting mistakes made by not knowing the spelling of a word or name after only hearing it spoken aloud.

 **Metaphone3 fingerprinting** is an English-language phonetic algorithm.
 For example, “Reuben Gevorkiantz” and “Ruben Gevorkyants” share the same phonetic fingerprint in English.